Pharmr/almace-scaffolding/_app/_pages/providers.md

 |--------------------|------------------------------------|--------------------------------------|
 | $7/patient/month   | $14/patient/month                  | $21/patient/month                    |

 *Includes EMR, ID proofing, payment processing and other annoying stuff*

 ## Getting started

-You should be a US licensed physcian with no pending actions or malpractice suits Excellent conversing via remote & digital means Ability to manage your own lightweight practice, part time or full time (we'll be offering delegate support in the near future)
+You should be a US licensed physcian with no pending actions or malpractice suits.
+Excellent conversing via remote & digital means.
+Ability to manage your own lightweight practice, part time or full time (we'll be offering delegate support in the near future).
-Committed to doing something rad and taking the next leap in digital health
+Committed to doing something rad and taking the next leap in digital health.

 **Earn money helping patients access your specialty from all over the country (licensure permitting).**

 <br>
 <p class="largetype">